Nolan Arenado Player Props: Cardinals vs. Giants

 Nolan Arenado At The Plate

-- Arenado is batting .276 with nine doubles, two triples, 13 home runs and 19 walks.
+- Arenado is hitting .280 with nine doubles, two triples, 13 home runs and 19 walks.

-- He ranks 41st in batting average, 96th in on base percentage, and 30th in slugging among qualified hitters in MLB play.
+- Among qualified batters in MLB play, his batting average ranks 36th, his on-base percentage ranks 87th, and he is 30th in the league in slugging.

-- Arenado enters this game on a six-game hitting streak.
-During his last outings, he's hitting .444 with three homers.
+- Arenado is batting .500 with two homers during his last games and is on a seven-game hitting streak.

-- In 41.3% of his games this year, Arenado has had at least one RBI.
-He's picked up more than one in 19.0% and driven in three or more of his team's runs in five contests.
+- Arenado has driven in a run in 26 games this season (40.6%), including 12 games with more than one RBI (18.8%).
+He has also driven home three or more of his team's runs in five contests.

-- In 39.7% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (6.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.